Inside: Tips to help manage back-to-school anxiety

-Most schools have Open House where you can go meet the teacher, find out where their classroom will be, and learn what to expect on the first day.
+Most schools have Open House where you can go meet the teacher.
+You can also find out where their classroom will be and learn what to expect on the first day.
 This might help kids who are nervous about not knowing what to expect, especially if they see that some of their friends are in the same class.

 2. Plan a Play Date

-Our school has facebook groups for every grade level and sometimes the parents arrange play dates prior to the first day of school so the kids can get to know each other.
+Our school has facebook groups for every grade level.
+Sometimes the parents arrange play dates prior to the first day of school so the kids can get to know each other.
 It’s also a great way for the parents to meet and talk about questions or concerns they may have.

 3. Draw a Picture